 Additive Manufacturing – New Product Development & Consultancy

-Lucideon's materials experts have a wide array of materials characterization techniques available to advance your understanding of how to design, manufacture, qualify and optimize the performance of 3D printed parts.
+Lucideon's materials experts have a wide array of materials characterisation techniques available to advance your understanding of how to design, manufacture, qualify and optimise the performance of 3D printed parts.

-We can help you choose the best AM technique for your application, validate manufacturing and material parameters, optimize post-processing procedures (i.e. machining, HIPing), and perform recycle/reuse studies.
+We can help you choose the best AM technique for your application, validate manufacturing and material parameters, optimise post-processing procedures (i.e. machining, HIPing), and perform recycle or reuse studies.

-And with our materials expertise in metals, ceramics and polymers we are experts at understanding powder and materials characteristics, properties and interactions, enabling quality issues and product failures to be minimized.
+And with our materials expertise in metals, ceramics and polymers we are experts at understanding powder and materials characteristics, properties and interactions, enabling quality issues and product failures to be minimised.